 II.
 Health: Health is an important input for the development of any community.
 This is very true of Mizoram.
 Malaria is a dreaded disease since it is the cause of early death, lifelong ill health, resulting in chronic poverty and indebtedness.
 Mizoram seems to be the worst affected by malaria in the world as reported by WHO members who visited the area.
 To improve the community health, the following programmes have been implemented.

 1. Malaria Clinic Centres were opened in three identified Malaria infested regions, near Bangladesh border for a population of abut 7000 people.
 Within one year, trained microscopists examined 2514 suspected cases, out of which 564 were detected positive.
 Suspected and detected victims were given proper treatment.
 About 90% of malarial cases were detected in these areas, and as many as 78% families were found affected by malaria.
 These centers are now self-supporting with a minimum capital fund provided for microscope, training of skilled persons and medical aid.
 It is run by the local churches.
 Leadership, provided by members of the community has proved to be effective.
 These leaders are more influential and as they are usually based in the community, their commitment to be projects has been found to be of a sustained nature.
 Mosquito nets were distributed to poor families living in malaria prone areas.
 Since 1991, R&D distributes 300-500mosquito nets annually.
 The State Government has also started providing mosquito nets to poor people since two years back and we hope with the concerted efforts, death by malaria will continue to be reduced.
 Instead to waiting for the sick to show up in the centers our workers go into the communities who need service.
-We also have a hope of bringing positive change in the rural health service of the Government by our example.

 2. Health care training are conducted in our Training Centre and in rural areas with experts in the fields of personal hygiene for men and women, community health, first aid, communicable diseases and pre and post natal care.
 613 people were trained during 24 training sessions and the programme is still going on, since more than 60% of our population are in an inaccessible areas for medical personnel and facilities.
 It is hoped that this project will facilitate community medical care until dispensaries and hospitals are provided.